Best Contraction Timer Apps in 2026

 ★ 4.8 (692 reviews) Free

 Contraction Timer is a free, dedicated contraction tracking app built for one purpose: timing contractions during labor.
 One tap starts the timer.
 One tap stops it.
-The app automatically logs duration, frequency, and rest time between contractions.
-No setup, no accounts, no learning curve.
+The app automatically logs duration, frequency, and rest time between contractions, with no account setup or learning curve.

-ZenPregnancy’s standout feature is AI-powered pattern analysis.
-The app monitors your contraction data in real time and alerts you when your pattern matches the 5-1-1 rule — contractions every 5 minutes, lasting 1 minute each, for 1 hour.
-It takes the guesswork out of "should we go to the hospital now?"
-You can share your full contraction log with your nurse on arrival.
+Its standout feature is AI-powered pattern analysis.
+The app monitors your contraction data in real time and alerts you when your pattern matches the 5-1-1 rule: contractions every 5 minutes, lasting 1 minute each, for 1 hour.
+You can also share your full contraction log with your nurse or care team on arrival.

 What's good